tonynaggs/portlist/README.md

 ports, helpful for debugging driver .inf files or the microcontroller development board at the other end of the USB connection.

-Example output for each listing mode is at the end of this readme.
+Example output for each listing mode is towards the end of this readme.

 As of version 0.9.1, the available options reported through 'portlist -h' are: